wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/bubble-sort.md

 Space Complexity :
-Since there is no extra space, Space Complexity = O(1)
+Since there is no extra space, Space Complexity = O(1) This shows that it is an inline sorting.

 ## Example: [2164.
 Sort Even and Odd Indices Independently](https://leetcode.com/problems/sort-even-and-odd-indices-independently/)